 You will be educated to be an academic who is fully equipped to research the topics within Corporate Communication and is able to think critically about them.
 You will also be equipped to work at communication and public relations departments of large organisations and as a communication consultant in an agency.

 Communication and media are rapidly changing fields.
 Therefore our track tends to keep up to date with the latest research and developments.

 Corporate Communication at the University of Amsterdam

 Amsterdam is a fascinating, media-saturated, multicultural environment.
 Studying in a major European center for media research and development provides you with a network of (international) contacts that helps you find work after graduation, both in the Netherlands and elsewhere.
 Many of the programme’s lecturers are researchers at the Amsterdam School of Communication Research (ASCOR) at the UvA's Faculty of Social and Behavioural Sciences.
 Furthermore, ASCoR has over 50 permanent senior researchers and its international English-taught PhD programme has more than 30 PhD students.

 Corporate Communication is a track of the accredited degree programme Communication Science.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Communication Science and the title Master’s of Science (MSc).
 You will graduate from an internationally consistently high ranked university.
-The QS World University Rankings by Subject 2016 lists Communication Science at the University of Amsterdam as the best in continental Europe, ranked 6th worldwide.
+The QS World University Rankings by Subject 2018 lists Communication Science at the University of Amsterdam as the best (nr.1) ranked programme worldwide.